-- Plant seeds in moist, well-drained soil about ¼-inch deep and 12–18 inches apart after the danger of frost has passed.
+- Just sow seeds lightly—about ¼-inch deep and 12–18 inches apart after the danger of frost has passed.
 You can also plant transplants instead of seeds.
-They also like soil that is not too rich.

-- Depending on the type of flower, cosmos can grow anywhere between 18–60 inches tall.
+- Depending on the type of flower, cosmos can grow anywhere between 18 to 60 inches tall.

 - If you are growing cosmos from seeds, be mindful that it takes about 7 weeks to first bloom.
 After that, though, your flowers should continue to bloom until the next frost.